 Hair Transplant Overview

 Hair transplant is a hair replacement treatment.
-The procedure permanently restores hair by transplanting follicles into balding or thinning areas.
+The procedure restores hair by transplanting follicles into balding or thinning areas.
 The procedure involves transplanting follicular units (the natural bundling of one to four hairs) from the back or side of the head.

 FUE or FUT?